MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 - **1**: Power Automate for desktop won't take a screenshot for the action logs when an error occurs during a flow run.

-## Prevent Power Automate for desktop from uploading action logs after a desktop flow runthrough the console
+## Prevent Power Automate for desktop from uploading action logs after a desktop flow runs through the console

 You can use the following registry entry to prevent Power Automate for desktop from uploading detailed logs per action for the respective run of the flow's run history, after a desktop flow run takes places through the console.